- OUR PRACTICE

 It is best to get a complete vein exam and consultation from a qualified vein specialist in order to fully understand your specific circumstances.
 If you would like to find out if you are at risk of venous insufficiency in the Scottsdale, Phoenix, Mesa or Tempe area, click on the link to the right to book an appointment.

 "I can't explain what Jilanne has done but changed my life on many ways.
 She knows her stuff and makes you feel very confident in her expertise and I don't ever second guess her.
 I will never trust any one but her.
 I feel I look amazing because she so honest and conservative.
 She is the best!"

 Spider veins are easily recognizable by their web-like or "tree branch" appearance and sometimes do not cause pain, however, the following symptoms are often present as well:

 Often patients find the cosmetic appearance of spider veins distressing and that is reason enough to seek treatment.
 In these cases, insurance is not going to cover the treatment and we provide reasonable costs for sclerotherapy.

 The easiest way to picture the venous system is like branches of a tree.
 The veins you cannot see are the larger branches, and the spider veins are like the leaves.

 Spider veins in legs and varicose veins have similar causes.
 Normal veins have one-way valves that prevent blood from flowing in reverse as your body pumps blood back to the heart.
 When these valves cease to function properly, blood is allowed to collect, or pool, and the vein swells.

 The following are found to be the most common causes of spider veins:

-The procedure for spider vein treatment causes minimal pain (if any) and has a fast recovery time.
-The method we employ at Advanced Vein Institute of Arizona is:
+The procedure for spider vein treatment has a fast recovery time.
+The treatment options we employ at Advanced Vein Institute of Arizona are: